För att webbplatsen ska fungera bra för dig och för att samla in statistik som hjälper oss att förbättra den, använder vi kakor.

 The money that Region Stockholm borrows within the framework of the green bonds is earmarked for environmental projects and is held in a separate traceable account that is only used for investments that meet specific environmental criteria.

-Region Stockholm's framework for green bonds received the highest possible rating, dark green, by CICERO (Center for International Climate and Environmental Research - Oslo).
+Region Stockholm's framework for green bonds received the highest possible rating, dark green, by S&P Global Ratings.
 A dark green rating is allocated to projects and solutions that correspond to the long-term vision of a low carbon and climate resilient future.
 The green bond framework highlights Region Stockholm´s work for Agenda 2030 and specifies how the work with green bonds is done and reported.

 Green bond reporting by Region Stockholm